 With all this in mind, let's explore the role, responsibilities, and goals of financial controllers fully.
 Starting with a clear definition of their scope.

-Most simply, the financial controller is a company’s lead accountant.
+A financial controller essentially is a company’s lead accountant.
 They oversee accounting activities and ensure that ledgers accurately reflect money coming in and out of the company.
 Strategic controllers also impact decision making, forecasting, and budgeting at the company level, based on accounting data.

 Note: This role is also sometimes known as the “comptroller.”